Season 1, Episode 10:

 - Have You Told Anyone Else?: Albeit a non-lethal version, when the senator asks this of the blogger (actually Finch) he's just checking to see if he has time to cover his tracks.

-- Hypocritical Humor: Reese is getting up Fusco for losing the woman he's tailing, when he realises his own subject has given him the slip.
+- Hypocritical Humor: Reese is getting up Fusco for losing the woman he's tailing, when he realizes his own subject has given him the slip.

 - I Have Your Wife: One foster sister is kidnapped, and the other is sent a picture on her phone and told to bring the money.